tamc/excel_to_code/doc/How_to_add_a_missing_function.md

 Only some excel functions are currently implemented.
 These are listed in src/compile/ruby/map_formulae_to_ruby.rb in the MapFormulaeToRuby::FUNCTIONS hash.

+If adding a function, it ALWAYS needs to be implemented in ruby, even if you are intending to generate only C code.

 ## Adding a new function to the Ruby output

 A shell script: util/add_function <function_name> will create the required files.